alicial/jQuery.Tagify/README.markdown

 Features
 --------
+* _New!_ Supports full integration with jQuery UI Autocomplete plug-in.
+Try typing some programming languages into the demo.
 * Configurable keys to create a tag
 * Backspace on empty field deletes last tag
 * Public methods to add and remove tags programatically
 * Serialize method is separate, you can call it anytime to get the values from the tag field
 * Uses jQuery UI widget, to support callbacks

 Pre-reqs
 --------
 To use this Plugin, you will need